juliebro/orca-sightings-api/docs/index.md

 To get started, learn how to [set up your development environment](./tutorials/set-up-dev-env.md) and [list all sightings](./tutorials/quickstart.md) in the service, or jump down to learn more about the [user community](#user-community) and [features](#features).

+{: .warning }
-> This is a simulated REST interface only for the demonstration of API documentation.
+This is a simulated REST interface only for the demonstration of API documentation.
 As such, the service doesn't require authentication.

 ![ Photo of orca whales](https://images.unsplash.com/photo-1602264836619-094873fa05fc?w=900&auto=format&fit=crop&q=60&ixlib=rb-4.1.0&ixid=M3wxMjA3fDB8MHxzZWFyY2h8Nnx8b3JjYSUyMHdoYWxlfGVufDB8fDB8fHww)